# # #

 As many of you know, this weekend conference is WFS’s MAIN FUNDRAISING EVENT for the entire year… so we devote a great deal of time and resources in getting information distributed and encourage a lot of participation from the women who use our program in their recovery.
-There were a variety of events from Thursday through Sunday afternoon where generous donations were given in love and received with gratitude… tons of conference raffle tickets sold, the ever fun and popular T-shirt swap fundraiser, members donated a HUGE amount of gently used books and magazines to raise funds at our bookstore, volunteer group moderators ‘passed the hat’ at f2f meetings, women ‘rounded up’ as they paid for booklets, extra donations were added to auction totals, the coffee collection jar filled up at the dormitory, generous members donated items in quantity to raise funds (t-shirts, night lights, sobriety rocks, jewelry, acrylic pieces with our ‘W’ logo, ‘Be good to you’ fridge magnets), dorm room key deposits were donated back to WFS, and, last but not the least, our Saturday afternoon annual fundraising auction was held (a total of 294 items went up for bid!)…and so the GRAND TOTAL IN DONATIONS COLLECTED OVER 4 DAYS = $14,112!
+There were a variety of events from Thursday through Sunday afternoon where generous donations were given in love and received with gratitude… tons of conference raffle tickets sold, the ever fun and popular Thursday T-Shirt Swap fundraiser, members donated a large amount of gently used books to raise funds at our bookstore, hand-made booklet covers were created and donated by members from California, volunteer group moderators ‘passed the hat’ at f2f meetings, women ‘rounded up’ as they paid for booklets, extra donations were added to auction totals, the coffee collection jar filled up at the dormitory, generous members donated items in quantity to raise funds, dorm room key deposits were donated back to WFS, and, last but not the least, our Saturday afternoon annual fundraising auction was held (a total of 323 items went up for bid!)…and so the GRAND TOTAL IN DONATIONS COLLECTED OVER 4 DAYS = $14,380.57.

 The spirit of generosity was truly in the air and in the hearts of our members that weekend.
 An amazing amount of positive, empowering energy was created!
 Thank you to all our friends and family and 4C sisters who contributed items for the auction and the bookstore.
 WFS is ever so grateful for the financial and material support we continue to receive for our annual conference and auction.